AmpereGames/Empyrean/README.md

 # Empyrean
-A unified sky and weather system scalable to run on every platform for Unreal Engine projects.
+A unified sky and weather system for Unreal Engine, built to be scalable for everyplaform and remaing visually apealing.
+It provides tools for controlling time of day, weather transitions while being multiplayer ready.